rafavital/nature_of_code/README.md

 ### Future Possibilities
 Some things I want to do in the future regarding Perlin Noise:

-* Implement Perlin Noise from scratch
+-[] Implement Perlin Noise from scratch
-* Work with simplex noise and maybe implement that as well
+-[] Work with simplex noise and maybe implement that as well

+## Day 2 (13-03-21) - Random Walkers

+Ok so the random walker was an extremly simple concept, I thought there would be more to it, but it was actually a good thing as today I don't have a lot of time to work on this, I'll come back to this topic in another time as I want to experiment more with the possibilities, I'll note to myself some ideas of what to do with the random walker algorithm.

+### Future Possibilities

+-[] Spawn n random walkers each with different colors and mix the colors on the point where they intersect.
+-[] Make the random walker loosely follow the mouse position.
+-[] Create tree-like structures with the random walker.